stefonarch/niri-settings/README.md

 ## Usage

-Under LXQt the line `include "niri/basicsettings.kdl"` at the bottom of the default `~/.config/lxqt/wayland/lxqt-niri.kdl` file has to be added.
-The "include" feature was added in niri version ̣̣̣̣̣̣25.11.
+Under LXQt a line `include "niri/basicsettings.kdl"` at the bottom of the default `~/.config/lxqt/wayland/lxqt-niri.kdl` file has to be added.
+The "include" feature was added in niri version 25.11.

 If no argument is given `$XDG_CONFIG_HOME/lxqt/wayland/niri/basicsettings.kdl` is used when running under LXQt, otherwise `$XDG_CONFIG_HOME/niribasicsettings.kdl` will be used.
 Edit `ui/conf_path.py`